philipwilcox/Dino-Comics-Reader/README.md

 doesn't do anything fancy, just extracts the text so you don't have to. wraps the HTML as-is.

 TODOs include:
-* From favorite browser, how do I navigate back to a different comic!
 * Look at MVVM tutorial here https://www.toptal.com/swift/static-patterns-swift-mvvm-tutorial
 * clone navigation buttons on sides in ipad wide view for touchscreen remote or bluetooth controller
 * Unit tests